 Appendix

-We did not include census-tract measures of crime in our analysis because we are not aware of any comprehensive publicly available data source at the zip code or census tract level for crime incidence.
-Using data from US City Open Data Census, we collected crime data reported by city police departments for 10 large cities covering each region of the country: Washington DC, Baton Rouge, New Orleans, Boston, Chicago, Durham, Philadelphia, San Francisco, Las Vegas, and Los Angeles.
+We did not include census tract measures of crime in our analysis because we are not aware of any comprehensive publicly available data source at the ZIP code or census tract level for crime incidence.
+Using data from U.S. City Open Data Census, we collected crime data reported by city police departments for 10 large cities covering each region of the country: Washington D.C., Baton Rouge, New Orleans, Boston, Chicago, Durham, Philadelphia, San Francisco, Las Vegas, and Los Angeles.
 We classified assault, rape, murder, and robbery as violent crimes and thefts, burglaries, and carjacking as property crimes.
 The data from these cities were organized at the incident level and included longitude and latitude coordinates, which we assigned to Census tracts.
 This gave us 3,917 tracts with crime data.

 The first step was to analyze the correlation between property values and crime measures.
 We find that violent crime predicts significantly lower property values and is highly correlated with the black share of the population.
 This makes violent crime a potentially confounding variable for our analysis, but it is noteworthy that the correlation with property values is rather low.
-Property crimes, by contrast, occur in census tracts with relatively high home prices, though the correlation is weak, and has almost no correlation with black population shares.
+Property crimes, by contrast, occur in census tracts with relatively high home prices, though the correlation is weak and has almost no correlation with black population shares.